AlexTISYoung/snipar/README.md

 # Installing Using pip

-*snipar* currently supports Python 3.7-3.9 on Linux, Windows, and Mac OSX.
+*snipar* currently supports Python 3.7-3.9 on Linux, Windows, and Mac OSX (although not currently available for Mac through pip).
 We recommend using a python distribution such as Anaconda 3 (https://store.continuum.io/cshop/anaconda/).

+The easiest way to install is using pip:

+    pip install snipar

+Sometimes this may not work because the pip in the system is outdated.
+You can upgrade your pip using:

+    pip install --upgrade pip

 # Virtual Environment